honojs/website/concepts/routers.md

 **LinearRouter** is optimized for "one shot" situations.
 Route registration is significantly faster than with RegExpRouter because it adds the route without compiling strings, using a linear approach.

-The following is one of the benchmark results, which includes the route registration phase:
+The following is one of the benchmark results, which includes the route registration phase.

 ```
 • GET /user/lookup/username/hey